Diagnosing and Preventing Halitosis + Other Bad Breath Issues

 Quit Smoking and Tobacco Habits — Any kind of tobacco can cause halitosis, so it’s important to cut these habits as soon as possible.

-Try Sugar-Free Mints — As mentioned above, dry mouth can come with an unpleasant smell.
-If you notice your mouth is dry, try sucking on sugar-free mints or chew sugar-free gum, and drink plenty of water.
+Try Sugar-Free Mints — As mentioned above, a dry mouth can come with an unpleasant smell.
+If you notice your mouth is dry, try sucking on sugar-free mints or chewing sugar-free gum, and drink plenty of water.

 Take Care of Your Dentures — If you wear removable dentures, make sure to take them out every night.
 Brush the dentures and soak them overnight in a disinfecting solution.
 Removable retainers and braces should also be regularly cleaned.
 Contact your dentist for best practices and guidance on how to properly clean them.

 Visit Your Dentist Every 6 Months — It’s essential to keep up with regular dentist visits to get your teeth professionally cleaned and checked.
 Most dental insurance plans will cover one checkup every six months, which is how often you should see your dentist for regular cleanings.
 These checkups are just as important as visits to your doctor because your dentist can inspect your teeth to identify any issues before they become bigger problems.

 Surprisingly, 23% of American adults over the age of 24 have gone two or more days without brushing their teeth.
 For adults between the ages of 18 to 24, that number is 37%, according to The American Dental Association.
 Keeping up with regular dental cleanings and bruising your teeth twice a day, every day, can go a long way in preventing bad breath or conditions that result in halitosis.